isa-nurbek/python-project-49/README.md

 - The game includes three arithmetic operations: `+` (addition), `-` (subtraction), and `*` (multiplication).
 - Both numbers and operations are selected randomly.
+- To win, the player must correctly answer **three consecutive** questions.
 - If the player provides an incorrect answer, the correct result is displayed, and the game ends.

 ### Gameplay